ocampoa0/ocampoa0.github.io/README.md

 Im a current student of design in the second year at the Scuola Politecnica Design in Milan.
 I am from Buenos Aires, Argentina and moved to the capital city of design for the relationship with my studies but also because it is much simpler to travel around from here.
 I love memories in all their formats.

 ### **Skills**
-- Organize
+- Organizing
--
+- Listening
-- Leading groups
+- Leading

 ### **Passions**
 - Travelling around